 The prostate is divided into several anatomic regions, or zones.
 Most prostate cancer starts in the peripheral zone (the back of the prostate), near the rectum.
 That’s why a digital rectal exam (DRE), in which a doctor examines the prostate by inserting a gloved finger in the rectum, is a common and useful screening test in addition to the PSA blood test.

 Difficulty with urination is usually not a symptom of prostate cancer.
 In most cases, lower urinary tract symptoms are due to Benign Prostatic Hypertrophy (BPH), which is a non-cancerous prostate condition that typically develops from the transition zone that surrounds the urethra, or urinary tube (closer to the middle of the prostate).

 Keep on top of the latest news about prostate health.
 Sign up for news alerts.

 What Does the Prostate Do?

 The prostate typically grows during adolescence, under the control of the male hormone testosterone and its byproduct dihydrotestosterone (DHT).
-Testosterone is primarily made in the testes, but a smaller amount it is also made in the adrenal glands above your kidneys.
+Testosterone is primarily made in the testes, but a smaller amount it is also made in the adrenal glands above the kidneys.